implexa/implexa/memory-bank/activeContext.md

 - Deployment considerations for different platforms
 - Implementation approach for test fixtures and mocks
 - Strategy for integration testing between frontend and backend

+## Current Debugging Session
+- Fixed several critical issues in the codebase:
+  1. Syntax error in `src/database/part.rs` - Removed an extra closing brace that was causing compilation errors
+  2. Missing validation functions in `src/git_backend/directory.rs` - Implemented `is_valid_category` and `is_valid_subcategory` functions
+  3. Added missing params import in database/schema.rs
+  4. Fixed type mismatch in Part::new() function calls in lib.rs
+  5. Updated PartManager to use mutable connection references
+  6. Added missing dependencies in Cargo.toml (tauri, md5, and testing libraries)

+- All previously identified issues have been fixed:
+  1. Fixed the Copy trait implementation for CategoryType in directory.rs by removing the Copy trait derivation
+  2. Implemented missing methods in GitBackendManager (create_branch, checkout_branch, merge_branch)
+  3. Implemented From<rusqlite::Error> for PartManagementError
+  4. Fixed type mismatches between Transaction and Connection in part_management.rs
+  5. Updated Part::get_next_part_id to use &mut self instead of &self
+  6. Fixed Part::new() calls in test files (approval.rs, file.rs, manufacturer_part.rs, property.rs)

 ## Related Files
 - [Product Context](./productContext.md) - Project overview and high-level design